financelurker/pp-terminal/README.md

 A CLI application for the great [Portfolio Performance app](https://www.portfolio-performance.info/) to run different analysis on the portfolio data.

-For example, _pp-terminal_ can calculate the preliminary tax ("Vorabpauschale") for Germany:
+For example, _pp-terminal_ includes a command to calculate the preliminary tax ("Vorabpauschale") for Germany:

 ![Vorabpauschale command in pp-terminal](sample_vorabpauschale.png)

 _pp-terminal_ is a handy tool for all the nice-to-have features that won't make it into the official Portfolio Performance app.
 This can be because of country-dependant tax rules, complex Java implementation, highly individual requirements, too many edge-cases, etc.
-The application internally uses [ppxml2db](https://github.com/pfalcon/ppxml2db) to parse the Portfolio Performance XML file and **does not modify** the original xml file.

 By default, `pp-terminal` provides the following commands: